 Infidelity / Cheating Spouse Issues

 Often times when Surveillance just isn't an option, another way to prove or disprove cheating/adultery is to have the person consent to a Polygraph or Lie Detector Test.
+For cheating spouse or infidelity, Polygraph services usually start at ~$500.

 Polygraph Exam: A Polygraph Exam is what’s commonly called a Lie Detector Test.